rootdraws/Paracelsus/README.md

 * rugpull()

 rugpull() is a function that can be called by any $FACTORY holder.
 The rugpull() is adapted from the Moonbased Rovers.
+The Function Market Sells the Tokens in the Hopper for ETH.

-* 1% of the accumulated tokens is awarded to the caller of the function
+1% of the accumulated tokens is awarded to the caller of the function

-* The TOKENS are market sold into ETH, and given to Public Goods.
+* compoundLP()

+compoundLP() is a function that can be called by any $FACTORY holder.
+The ETH from a rugpull() is paired with FACTORY to build LP, which is owned by RUGFACTORY.sol